shadowga/website/_docs/1/e-troubleshooting.md

 Sometimes an admin may busy or not on the server.
 For problems like this you can get live support through our guild's [#developer-chat](https://discord.gg/3fFF2V2).
 Like our server, you can directly message someone using Discord if you prefer talking privately.
-Other members or admins are capable of blocking you, which will prevent you from sending direct messages to them.
+Other members or admins are capable of blocking you, which will prevent your account from sending direct messages to them.

 ### Get help on the forum
 Even with the above options, you may have a question that multiple people could answer or maybe you'd like it posted for a longer period of time.